kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 5/10/23: Added.

+Updated 9/26/23: Additional section converting EPTS to a time-dependent variable is added.

 ### 2. candidate_data_prep.Rmd
 Sets up dataset of all 2015-2020 kidney waitlist candidates from over 18 and excluding living donors from the SRTR (Scientific Registry of Transplant Recipients) CAND_KIPA raw data.
 Analysis is done at the registration level.